amosbatto/instrans/README.md

 The files in *TRANSLATIONS-PO*, however, which don't have a matching file in
 *ORIGINAL-PO* will not be copied.
 Similarly, the subdirectories in both
 *ORIGINAL-PO* y *TRANSLATIONS-PO* will be ignored and won't be copied over to
-NEW-PO.
+*NEW-PO*.
 Si you want to process the subdirectories, use the option `--recursive`.

 For example, if you have the directories `es-ES` and `fr-FR` below and want to
 insert French phrases in the Spanish PO files, you can use the following